Part 3: Build an eCommerce Site Using PrestaShop Framework

 #Remember to change your domain name in here sudo certbot --apache -d hobbykh.fun -d www.hobbykh.fun

-+ If your Virtual Host, which we already done in Part 1 files do not specify the domain they serve explicitly using the ServerName directive, you will be asked to choose the virtual host file.
+If your Virtual Host, which we already done in Part 1 files does not specify the domain they serve explicitly using the ServerName directive, you will be asked to choose the virtual host file.
 In most cases, the default ssl.conf file will work.

 Please choose whether or not to redirect HTTP traffic to HTTPS, removing HTTP access. - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - 1: No redirect - Make no further changes to the webserver configuration.
 2: Redirect - Make all requests redirect to secure HTTPS access.
 Choose this for new sites, or if you're confident your site works on HTTPS.
 You can undo this change by editing your web server's configuration. - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Select the appropriate number [1-2] then [enter] (press 'c' to cancel):2

-If you recall from Part 2, we told PrestaShop not to force to use the SSL certificate in haste since we want to connect to PrestaShop insecurely (http) first, then install the SSL certificate afterwards.
+If you recall from Part 2, we told PrestaShop not to force to use the SSL certificate in haste since we want to connect to PrestaShop insecurely (http) first, then install the SSL certificate afterwards.+ Now we just need to go back to the Admin Dashboard, and configure PrestaShop to use SSL certificate

 Step 7: Configure PrestaShop to only use https (secured protocol)